 FBC considers the applicability and impact of all Accounting Standards Updates ("ASUs") issued by the Financial Accounting Standards Board ("FASB").
-During the first quarter of 2021, there were no ASUs issued by FASB and adopted by FBC that have a material impact on the Consolidated Financial Statements.
+During the six months ended June 30, 2021, there were no ASUs issued by FASB that have a material impact on the Condensed Consolidated Interim Financial Statements.